USDAForestService/FIESTA/README.md

 creating a reproducible example, see the [`reprex`](https://reprex.tidyverse.org/) R package.

-## License
+## Copyright and License

-This code was written and prepared by a U.S. Government employee on official time, and therefore it is in the public domain and not subject to copyright.
+This code was written and prepared by U.S. Government employees on official time, and therefore it is in the public domain and not subject to copyright.

+License is GPL-3.

 ## Accessing Documentation